 Fact #6.
 There are several KNOWN issues that slow down or inhibit this conversion process including genetic factors that are outside of your control.

-Notice here that I have stated these things as FACTS and not as opinion.
+Notice here that I have stated these things as FACTS and not as opinions.

 Because these facts are verified through physiological studies.

-And physiology is another way of describing how systems in the body work.
+And physiology is another way of describing how systems in the body function.

 Physiology, for the most part, is not up for debate.